prabhuti-b/Logistic-Regression-for-subscription-data/README.md

 # Logistic-Regression-for-subscription-data
-Obtaining probabilities and checking statistical significance
+- Project - Obtaining probabilities and checking statistical significance
+- Objective - To obtain the probability of subscribing based on age and income, and check the statistical significance of the independent variables on subscription
+- Results - Applied logistic regression model to obtain the probabilities and checked the statistical significance of the independent variables based on p-values